Snapchat Adds New AR Experiences for the 2024 Olympics

 Snap’s also hosting a range of highlights and official Games content, via partnerships with NBCUniversal and WBD, while it’s also added a range of themed stickers to add to its Olympic options.

-As noted, a lot of Snapchat users are Games fans, and Snap has clearly determined that interest in the event will be high in the app, Which is why’s it’s adding various experiences and participatory opportunities, and it could be a good way to drive engagement, and get more people looking Snap’s way.
+As noted, a lot of Snapchat users are Games fans, and Snap has clearly determined that interest in the event will be high in the app.
+This is one reason why it’s adding various experiences and participatory opportunities, which could be a good way to drive engagement and get more people looking Snap’s way.